"BLT" Board, Love, and Train

 What is the cost?

 The cost for train and board is $600/week.
 This includes two 30-minute training sessions per day, 7 days a week, plus daily exercise and socialization.
 You will need to provide your dog's regular diet, as this will help prevent any stomach upset.
 We are willing to work out a payment plan for you if necessary.
 A $600 deposit is required when you drop your dog off for training, and the remaining balance is due upon pick up unless other arrangements have been made.
 Our drop off and pick up hours are very flexible.
+For dogs who get along well with other dogs, we let them have play time with other dog friendly dogs during their stay.

 Note: We do not accept aggressive dogs into the train and board program.
 Aggression problems are best addressed with a one-on-one behavior consultation.